 High-pressure situations, thinking fast on your feet, being able to take risks: It’s no wonder that the same traits that make a good military leader also translate into the business world.
 While the numbers are dwindling, many CEOs of major companies have spent time in the armed forces, and some research even points to a correlation between military experience and high-level leadership performance.

 But it’s not always the obvious parts of military life that transpire into being a good leader.
 A few weeks ago, I was fortunate to spend time on military bases in Germany, where my organization has an overseas presence.
-On my final day, I also visited with the USO and the Fisher House at Landstuhl.
+On my final day, I also visited the USO and the Fisher House at Landstuhl.
 Both organizations are amazing – not only in their mission but in the amount of support they provide to military personnel and their families.

 As my week progressed, I noticed how everyone on base was working towards the same purpose and goal.
 What impressed me the most is how I was inspired by everyone I met.
 It made me think: How do we as leaders inspire our teams?
 And how do companies get everyone on the same page when it comes to purpose?
 Here are a few takeaways that we can all implement as leaders in our own organizations.

 If you are not organized, you cannot perform at your peak.
 At its core, the military is highly organized.
-It is not possible to deploy the bases, the people and the support both the Army and Air Force provide without a high level of organization.
-The more systems and structure you have in place, the better you will perform, and both you and your team will have even more to contribute.
+It is not possible to deploy the bases, the people, and the support both the Army and Air Force provide without a high level of organization.
+The more systems and structures you have in place, the better you will perform, and both you and your team will have even more to contribute.

 If you are not providing value, then you aren’t doing your job.
 Think about your company’s purpose and mission.
 The USO’s mission, for example, is to “Be a force behind the forces.”
 That says it all and tells you exactly what they do.
 Providing value means you and your team are focused on delivering your mission every day.
 And if you don’t have a mission, create one.